Search and Hit Enter

 FODMAP-friendly pumpkin soup notes

 I always use Kent or Japanese pumpkin to keep the FODMAP content down.
+It has recently had a threshold added of 161g or less per serve.

 A good pumpkin soup really hinges on a good stock base.
 FODMAPpers have fewer options, because stock is generally based on onion, garlic and leek (among other things).
 While you can use a packet stock, I highly recommend a homemade freezer stock (more on that below).